thycotic/privman-docs/app-control/policies/examples/approval/offline_approval.md

 ![Search for offline message actions](images/offline/offline-appr-actions.png)

+Notifications for approvals can also be issued to mobile devices.
+Refer to [Mobile App section - Configure the Notification Settings](../../../../mobile/cfg-console.md#configure_the_notification_settings)

 ## Creating an Offline Approval Policy

 For offline approvals to work, a message action supporting offline fallback needs to be configured.
 This example uses the macOS based message action.